If Egypt is the mirror of heaven, what does the toppling of the country’s corporate/shadow government puppet say about the current war in heaven?

 The most intriguing part of Crowley’s Cairo adventure for me is him entertaining his wife with a few werelights in the Kings Chamber of the Great Pyramid.
 He was very dismissive of magic in general at that point, and -despite summoning something to physical appearance- actually said “what’s the point of it?”

-A few days later things got a bit more interesting for them both.
+The next time they were in town things got a bit more interesting for them both.

 Until recently, I’ve only ever encountered one other person with a similar analysis of Crowley’s Cairo experience: Vinay -who, by way of introduction, would like you to know that the Department of Defense once referred to him as a Nepalese magical master :).
 It was an absolute delight to hear each other’s lunatic words come out of the other’s mouth.
 Before we got onto time-travelling space squids, we discussed the reception of the Book of The Law recently over whisky and burgers in London.